 Filing Chapter 7 bankruptcy in Washington can get rid of your credit card debts, medical bills, personal loans, most personal judgments, and old rent and utility bills.
-You cannot get rid of alimony, child support, student loans, and most income taxes.
+However, you cannot get rid of alimony, child support, student loans, and most income taxes.

 Most debtors (the person who files the bankruptcy case) keep all their property when they file a Chapter 7 case.
 Some debtors might lose property if bankruptcy exemptions do not fully cover the property, but it is usually rare.
-Debtors who lose property in Chapter 7 generally voluntarily give up homes or cars to get rid of the debts more than they lose property in a Chapter 7 bankruptcy auction.
+Debtors who lose property in Chapter 7 generally reduce more debt when they voluntarily give up homes or cars than when the property is sold in a Chapter 7 bankruptcy auction.

 Chapter 13 Bankruptcy in Washington

-A Washington Chapter 13 bankruptcy case can help you prevent repossessions and stop foreclosures to keep your cars and home.
-It can help you catch up back alimony and child support while getting rid of back tax debt.
-Through a Washington Chapter 13 plan, you might be able to lower your car payments and get rid of unsecured debts for pennies on the dollar.
+A Washington Chapter 13 bankruptcy case can help you prevent repossessions.
+It can also stop foreclosures to keep your cars and home.
+It can help you catch up on back alimony and child support while getting rid of back tax debt.
+Through a Washington Chapter 13 plan, you might also be able to lower your car payments and get rid of unsecured debts for pennies on the dollar.

 A Chapter 13 plan generally takes five years to complete.
 However, some debtors may qualify for a three-year Chapter 13 plan.
-Many factors are used to calculate a Chapter 13 plan, including your income, debts, expenses, and assets.
+Many factors go into the calculation of a Chapter 13 plan, including your income, debts, expenses, and assets.
 If you have property that is not covered by exemptions, you can also protect assets in Chapter 13 from a bankruptcy auction.

 Do you want more information about filing Chapter 13 bankruptcy in Washington?
 If so, check out our Guide to Chapter 13 Bankruptcy.
-Try our free Chapter 13 calculator to estimate what your payments might be if you file Chapter 13 in Washington.
+You can also try our free Chapter 13 calculator to estimate what your payments might be if you file Chapter 13 in Washington.

 Bankruptcy exemptions allow debtors to keep certain property when filing for bankruptcy relief.
-The exemptions protect the net equity in certain property from being used to repay unsecured creditors in Chapter 7.
+The exemptions prevent people from using the net equity in certain property to repay unsecured creditors in Chapter 7.
 The Chapter 7 trustee can sell property with non-exempt equity at a bankruptcy auction.
 In a Chapter 13 case, non-exempt equity can increase the amount of the Chapter 13 plan payment.

-The federal bankruptcy exemptions can be found in 11.
+The federal bankruptcy exemptions are in 11.
 U.S.C. §522.
 NCLC has a list of the federal bankruptcy exemptions on its website.
 The Bankruptcy Code allows states to enact and use state bankruptcy exemptions.
 Some states allow debtors to choose between federal and state bankruptcy exemptions.

 Washington allows debtors to choose between federal and Washington bankruptcy laws.
 However, you must live in Washington for at least 730 days before filing the bankruptcy petition to claim Washington bankruptcy exemptions.
 Common Washington bankruptcy exemptions include: